 The fourth problem is the crux of the whole route.
 A large chockstone is wedged in the crack.
 Lines on either side are overhung.
 A possible squeeze underneath and behind the chockstone is very narrow and dicey.
 It is important to note that getting down the third and fourth problems is considerably harder than going up them.
 When descending the fourth pitch you must turn inward to face the rock and slowly lower/dangle your legs blindly in the dark.
 Dealing with this rock is probably 5.7 or 5.8 in difficulty.
 You could probably also think of it as a V0 boulder problem inside a cave with X-rated consequences.
 A fall here would almost certainly mean disaster.

 The fifth problem is a short but difficult chimney climb that escapes the third cave.
 Anybody who wants to continue up the difficult terrain beyond this point can probably figure it out for themselves.

 It's hard to carry much in the Lemon Squeezer.
 A headlamp is often useful.
 Some gear for the third cave would be nice, but even a small 30m rope would be nearly impossible to haul though the tight passages of the first two caves.
-I suppose you could take turns passing it thought the more difficult sections.
-With some small-sized stoppers or camalots, a cordelette and maybe a few slings you might be able to construct some kind of system to protect or aid through the most difficult moves of the third cave.
-I've never seen anybody do it, though.
+The route is really hard to protect.